How AI reports are created - Background

 Three factors significantly determine how useful a report will be:

-The Update Base: A report based on three updates will inevitably be more superficial than one based on 50.
+The update basis: A report on three updates will inevitably be more superficial than one on 50.
 Too little input means too little output.
-There is no minimum number, but for an analysis, it makes sense to collect at least one week’s worth of activity.
+There’s no minimum number, but for an analysis, it makes sense to collect at least a week’s worth of activity.

 The AI context: Without your own context documents, the AI doesn’t know who you are.
 The analysis then remains general and describes what the competitor is doing—without explaining what that means for you.
 With a well-filled-out AI context, analyses become concrete and actionable.